 This market environment requires careful navigation:

-The current market conditions underscore the importance of timing and informed decision-making.
+The current market conditions underscore the importance of timing and informed decision-making for both buyers and sellers.

 Whether you're looking to buy or sell, having a knowledgeable real estate professional by your side can provide valuable insights and guidance to help you achieve your real estate goals.